Feature-Based Software Design Pattern Detection: Related Work

-Though we have used machine learning based classifiers to test the efficacy of our approach, our approach is substantially different from the aforementioned studies in many ways.
-For instance, we have built a call graph instead of AST to extract the information from the source code.
-Most importantly, we have built a word space model that uses the SSLR representation of the source code into a geometric model.
-Additionally, some studies have used low level features or metrics (as they call them) the accuracy of such approaches is low and the features are not fully utilised.
-To the best of our knowledge, code features have not been fully utilised so far in identifying design patterns.
-Additionally, we used~\citep{Zanoni:2015} and \citep{Thaller:2019} studies for comparison purposes.
-Our study differs with them in following ways: \begin{itemize} \item We have used 15 source code features whereas as \citep{Zanoni:2015} used code metrics and \citep{Thaller:2019} used feature maps. \item Our corpus size is large having 1,400 files extracted from around 100 projects from the GJC. \citep{Zanoni:2015} and \citep{Thaller:2019} used a corpus that has 215 files containing design patterns. \item Our machine learning classifier achieved approximately 78\% precision whereas existing studies achieved 34\% and 63\% Precision respectively. \item Our classifier identified 12 design patterns successfully, whereas existing studies only recognised two and six design patterns respectively. \end{itemize}
+\begin{itemize} \item We have identified and employed 15 source code features whereas as the benchmark studies of~\citep{Zanoni:2015} utilised code metrics and \citep{Thaller:2019} used feature maps. \item Our labelled corpus size is large having 1,300 files extracted from more than 200 projects from the GJC. \citep{Zanoni:2015} and \citep{Thaller:2019} used a P-MART corpus that has 1039 files containing the design patterns we intend to identify in a highly imbalanced nature of the P-MART corpus. \item Our machine learning classifier achieved approximately 80\% precision whereas existing studies achieved 42\% and 63\% Precision on Labelled P-MART corpus and 52\% and 67\% on the DPD$_F$ corpus respectively. \item Our classifier identified 12 design patterns successfully, whereas existing studies only recognised two and six design patterns respectively. \end{itemize}